cloud-coder/docker-lab-2016/part-3/README.md

     docker volume ls
     ```

-1. Create db service and connect it to the backend overlay network.
+1. Create the db service, and connect it to the `backend` overlay network.
 Note the `--mount type=volume,source=dbdata,target=/data/db,volume-driver=rexray` that mounts the named docker volume we created above.
 This makes sure that if the db container dies, or needs to be created on another node, that its data is not lost.
+Wait for the db to start up before running the next step (i.e. starting the api).

     ```
     docker service create \